-Tumad executed an option agreement in February 2013 granting it an option to acquire Trab-23 from EMX.
+Tumad Madencilik Sanayi ve Ticaret A.S. ("Tumad"), a privately owned Turkish company, executed an option agreement in February 2013 granting it an option to acquire Trab-23 from EMX.
 The Trab-23 agreement provided for in-ground spending requirements, a revenue stream of annual earn-in and pre-production payments, and a revenue stream based upon production.
-Tumad's original drill requirements for 2015 were not met, and Eurasian has accepted a revision of the agreement requirements to include 3,000 meters of exploration drilling on or before September 11, 2016.
+Tumad's payment and drill requirements have not been met.
+EMX and Tumad are currently negotiating a revision to the agreement that will include a shift of required payments and drill commitments to 2017 and 2018.